 10. Make a picture of an eyeball, real or fictive.

-16. Find and photograph a place that shares letters in your name (first or last).
+16. Find and photograph a place with a name that shares letters with your first or last name.

-17. Make and photograph a shrine/a memorial dedicated to a real person.
+17. Make and photograph a shrine or memorial dedicated to a real person.

-18. Make a picture with your friends navigating your way in a new place.
+18. Make a picture that shows you and your friends navigating in a new place.

-20. Use the flash on a reflective surface at a friend’s room.
+20. Use the flash on a reflective surface in a friend’s room.

-21. Make a picture of your favorite window of a neighbor.
+21. Make a picture of your favorite window in a neighbor’s home.

 22. Make a picture of your parents’ collection.